Contact Us Today (424) 372-3112

 California Vehicle Code 20002 VC describes a misdemeanor crime of hit and run as:

-Any driver of a vehicle involved in an accident resulting only in damage to any property or vehicle shall stop at the nearest location that won't impede traffic or jeopardize safety of other motorists.
+Any driver of a vehicle involved in an accident resulting only in damage to property or the vehicle shall stop at the nearest location that won't impede traffic or jeopardize the safety of other motorists.

 • You must immediately stop your car

-• You must provide other party with your name and address
+• You must provide the other party with your name and address

-• You have to provide driver's license and car registration if requested
+• You have to provide a driver's license and car registration if requested

 In other words, if you are involved in an accident causing any type of damage, you have to stop and exchange information with the other parties involved.
 This means you have to stop and exchange personal information when: